Instead of ten pharmaceuticals that treat the emerging side effects of the pill before, what can cannabis do?

 It’s important to remember that while cannabis can help all of these conditions, it’s not always a perfect substitute for medication.
 For some ailments, like pain and nausea, cannabis can completely replace your daily regimen of pills.
 For other diseases, like diabetes or cancer, that’s not the case.
 But that doesn’t mean you can’t save some money while improving your quality of life.

-Cannabis can effectively complement the effects of medication, potentially allowing you to reduce your prescriptions for pharmaceuticals.
+Cannabis may effectively complement the effects of medication, potentially allowing you to reduce your prescriptions for pharmaceuticals.
 And you might find that you feel healthier and happier along the way.

 In all cases, you’ll want to slowly add cannabis treatment to your therapeutic routine.
 Start with a small amount and see how it affects you.
 If you feel better, try adding more.
 Experiment with different delivery systems and try new strains.
 Before long you’ll know exactly what cannabinoid ratios, consumption methods, dose, and consumption schedule works for you.
 And have a little extra money in your pocket to boot.